 One American dies every hour from oral cancer, and that sad statistic hasn’t changed much over the last 40 years.
 However, with early detection, nearly 90% of cases can be cured.

-However, while early detection is extremely important in oral cancers, prevention is always preferable.
+However, while early detection is extremely important, prevention is always preferable.